 - The App.
 Be super prepared by utilising a photo app like WedShoots.
 Ask your guests to download the app before they arrive at your wedding and then they can upload images as the night goes on.
 You can even put a note with the app details on tables at your reception as a polite reminder.
 Even Dropbox and Google have apps now just for photo storage.

 Don’t be embarrassed to gently remind guests of your chosen strategy to collate their images.
 I like the idea of adding a note in the invitation, having the MC remind guests at the reception, and even following up post-wedding.
 Your guests will understand this is important to you and be happy to add their contribution of happy snaps to your collection.

-Once all the hard work is done and you have all your wedding pics in the one place you can then pick out your favourites to upload to an App like Memorable Moments.
+Once all the hard work is done and you have all your wedding pics in the one place you can then pick out your favourites to upload to an App.
 Then choose which photos are to be framed and displayed for you to enjoy for many years to come.